twinklelittlestars/PED/README.md

 python PED.py
 ```

 You may need edit paths and parameters in the script if necessary.
+If you plan to switch to a different dataset, please remember to update the [`distance_utils.py`](./codes/utils/distance_utils.py) file, where the `STRING_COLUMNS` and `INT_COLUMNS` variables define which columns are treated as strings or integers.

 ## Data Sources